jaxpaghetti/jaxpaghetti/README.md

 ### i used to be <ins>furretkechi</ins> but my github got hacked along with a lot of my other things so this is my new account since i dont got access to it anymore :(</br>
 - im a spawn dweller if u think im someone else it probably isnt me cuz im at spawn 99.5% of the time
 - i like funnybunny and shuake so if either irk you then hide me im not arguing with u its not my problem
-- whisper me if i dont answer im offtab a lot + i may take a long time to respond..esp cuz i accidentally fall asleep with ponytown open a lot
+- whisper me if i dont answer im offtab a lot + i may take a long time to respond
+- i accidentally fall asleep with ponytown open a lot
 - please dont be graphic with gore or ask first cuz it is rlly situational some things make me queasy HELP
 - im socially awkward so if i come off as rude gen my bad broseph idk how to talk to ppl
 - despite that i luv when ppl who share interests sit with me so dont be scared unless ur scared of awkward silence